-This lobster thermidor recipe is a classic dish that deserves to be in your repertoire.
-It's elegant and fancy and oh so delicious!
-It's the perfect "special occasion" dish that will impress just about anybody!
+This lobster thermidor recipe is a classic main course recipe that deserves to be in your repertoire.
+It’s elegant and fancy and oh so delicious!
+It’s the perfect “special occasion” dish that will impress just about anybody!

 You can prep most of the components a day ahead and then fill the shells and broil.
 It's rich and decadent and so delicious too!

 Looking for more lobster recipes?
-Try my Bouche a la Reine with Lobster, another fantastic lobster recipe that can be made in advance.
+Try my Bouche a la Reine with Lobster, or Lobster Ravioli Sauce recipes.

 Recipe Pairing Ideas: